-May 3-July 20, 2015: Doolittle was back on the disabled list with a strained left shoulder, just four days after the A's celebrated the reliever's return.
+May 3-July 20, 2015: Doolittle was back on the disabled list with a strained left shoulder, just four days after his.
 The southpaw made just one appearance before suffering yet another setback with his shoulder, described by Doolittle as a "stabbing pain" that's in a different place.

 The MRI showed no structural damage to the subscapularis muscle, only inflammation, but Doolittle won't pick up a baseball for several weeks.
 When he does, he'll have to go through the motions of another throwing program.